Department of History and Cultural Studies

 Application and registration period

-Only for 1st semester: April 15 – May 31 (for winter semester), only for higher semesters: July 1 - August 15 (for winter semester), and January 1 - February 15 (for summer semester)
+Only for 1st semester: April 15 – May 31 (for winter semester) and December 1 - January 15 (for summer semester), only for higher semesters: July 1 - August 15 (for winter semester), and January 1 - February 15 (for summer semester)

 see notice of admission